Universal Precision Limits in General Open Quantum Systems

 \sectionprl{Setup}We consider a finite-dimensional system $S$, which sequentially interacts with fresh, uncorrelated environments $E$ over a total duration of $T$ \cite{Manzano.2018.PRX}.
 During each interaction, the composite system undergoes unitary evolution governed by the total Hamiltonian

 where $H_S$, $H_E$, and $H_I$ denote the system, environment, and interaction Hamiltonians, respectively.
 The coupling between the system and the environment can be arbitrarily strong.
 Two-point measurements are performed on both the system and the environment.
 The system is projectively measured only at the initial time $t=0$ and the final time $t=T$, using an orthonormal basis $\{\ket{n}\}$, with outcomes $n$ and $m$, respectively.
 The post-measurement system state is $\varrho_S = \sum_n p_n \dyad{n}$, where $\{p_n\}$ is the probability distribution over measurement outcomes.
 During each time interval $[(i-1)\tau,i\tau]$, for $i=1,2,\dots,N$, the system is coupled to a new, uncorrelated environment initialized in a generic state $\varrho_{E}=\sum_\mu p_\mu\dyad{\mu}$.
 The environment is measured before and after each interaction in the basis $\{\ket{\mu}\}$, yielding outcomes $(\nu_i,\mu_i)$.
 Note that the initial projective measurement on the environment does not disturb its state.
 A stochastic trajectory of measurement outcomes is denoted by $\gamma=\{n,(\nu_1,\mu_1),\dots,(\nu_N,\mu_N),m\}$.
+For $N=1$, scenario (b) reduces to scenario (a) in Fig.~\ref{fig:Cover}.
+As shown later, this setup establishes a thermodynamically consistent framework that captures non-Markovian dynamics of finite-dimensional systems with arbitrarily engineered system-environment couplings; it also provides operational access to observables and recovers Markovian dynamics in the limit $\tau \to 0$ \cite{fnt3}.
 The reduced dynamics of the system for each interaction is described by a completely positive trace-preserving map

 where the Kraus operators are defined as $M_{\mu\nu}=\sqrt{p_\nu}\mel{\mu}{U}{\nu}$, with $U$ denoting the unitary operator generated by the total Hamiltonian $H$ in Eq.~\eqref{eq:tot.Ham}.
-These operators satisfy the completeness condition $\sum_{\mu,\nu}M_{\mu\nu}^\dagger M_{\mu\nu}=\mbf{1}_S$.
+These operators satisfy the completeness condition $\sum_{\mu,\nu}M_{\mu\nu}^\dagger M_{\mu\nu}=\mds{1}_S$.
 The probability of observing the stochastic trajectory $\gamma$ is given by

 We are interested in trajectory-dependent observables $\phi(\gamma)$, which include any time-integrated counting observables.
 Our goal is to elucidate the relationship between the relative fluctuation $\mvar[\phi]/\ev{\phi}^2$ and thermodynamic costs.
 Here, $\mvar[\phi]\coloneqq\ev{\phi^2}-\ev{\phi}^2$ is the observable variance, and $\ev{\circ}$ denotes the ensemble average over all stochastic trajectories.